Key takeaways

 How do I add content?

-Go to Settings > Add Content.
-All the content you have purchased from Amazon will be visible to you in tabs labeled Books, Videos, Apps, Audible, and Alexa Skills.
-Your children will only see a selection of age-appropriate content based on the age limits you set, though you can disable access to any content or, at your discretion, give the child access to any additional content in the parent’s Amazon library.
+You can use Parent Dashboard to give your child access to third-party apps, as well as your own previously purchased digital content.
+Go to Settings > Amazon Content, and you will be able to search content you have bought from Amazon.
+Your child will only be able to search for age-appropriate content based on the age limits you set, though you can disable access to any content or, at your discretion, give the child access to any additional content in the parent’s purchased Amazon content.

 Pay extra attention to Apps.
-This tab features apps from outside the Amazon Kids eco-system like Netflix and Hulu.
-Amazon Parent Dashboard’s age filters don’t work on outside apps, but many of these apps have their own filters that you will have to apply separately.
+This tab features apps from outside the Amazon Kids+ catalog, like Netflix and Hulu.
+Amazon Kids Parent Dashboard’s age filters don’t work on outside apps, but many of these apps have their own filters that you will have to apply separately.

 Choosing content together

-Amazon Kids+ employs experts who curate appropriate content based on your child’s age or the age filter you set for your child.
-But you—the parent—are the real expert when it comes to your children, which is why Amazon Dashboard gives you the ability to override any recommendations and add or delete content and to adjust the age filter based on your child’s maturity, tastes, and sensitivities.
+The Amazon Kids+ digital subscription is curated by experts who find appropriate content based on your child’s age or the age filter you set for your child.
+But you—the parent—are the real expert when it comes to your child, which is why Parent Dashboard gives you the ability to override any recommendations, add or delete content, and adjust the age filter based on your child’s maturity, tastes, and sensitivities.

-You might, for example, have a book or movie in your library that you want your child to access because you know it’s suitable for your child.
-Or you might want to limit access to specific content because you don’t feel it’s appropriate and that too is up to you.
+You might, for example, have a book or movie in your library that you want your child to access.
+Or you might want to limit access to specific content because you don’t feel it’s appropriate.
 In some cases, your child might ask you to add content, apps, or games, which provides a good opportunity to talk with your child about why they want access to that material.
 It’s a way to explore together the universe of videos, books, songs, apps, games, and other content and talk about well-being and life balance.

 How can I control calls and messages?

-Fire tablets and some Alexa devices allow for announcements (communication between Alexa devices in your household), video and voice calling and messaging, but the parent must turn on these features.
-Go to Settings > Manage Communications and tap Grant parental consent or Hide these features on my child’s tablet.
+Fire Kids tablets and some Alexa devices allow your child to make announcements (communication between Alexa devices in your household), and engage in video and voice calling and messaging, but only if you choose to turn on these features in Parent Dashboard.
+To do so, go to Settings > Communications > Calling & Messaging and toggle the feature on or off.

 Closing thoughts for parents

-Even with Amazon Parent Dashboard time limits, it’s parents who must help their children balance their media time with other activities such as exercise, school work, hanging out with friends and family, helping around the house, and, of course, sleeping.
+Even with time limits, it’s parents who must help their children balance their media time with other activities such as exercise, schoolwork, hanging out with friends and family, helping around the house, and, of course, getting some rest.

-Visit the new Family Digital Well-Being Hub to browse all of our portfolio of resources.
+Visit the new Family Digital Well-Being Hub to browse our portfolio of resources.
 Remember to bookmark the hub and check back often for the latest news and updates.

 Trending news and stories